-- incur or guarantee additional debt or issue certain preferred stock; - · redeem, repurchase or retire our subordinated debt; - make certain investments; - create liens on its or its restricted subsidiaries' assets to secure debt; - create restrictions on the payment of dividends or other amounts to it from its restricted subsidiaries that are not guarantors of the CCWH Senior Notes; - · enter into certain transactions with affiliates; - · merge or consolidate with another person, or sell or otherwise dispose of all or substantially all of its assets; - sell certain assets, including capital stock of its subsidiaries; - · designate its subsidiaries as unrestricted subsidiaries; and - · pay dividends, redeem or repurchase capital stock or make other restricted payments.
+- · incur or guarantee additional debt or issue certain preferred stock; - redeem, repurchase or retire our subordinated debt; - make certain investments; - create liens on its or its restricted subsidiaries' assets to secure debt; - create restrictions on the payment of dividends or other amounts to it from its restricted subsidiaries that are not guarantors of the CCWH Senior Notes; - enter into certain transactions with affiliates; - · merge or consolidate with another person, or sell or otherwise dispose of all or substantially all of its assets; - sell certain assets, including capital stock of its subsidiaries; - · designate its subsidiaries as unrestricted subsidiaries; and - · pay dividends, redeem or repurchase capital stock or make other restricted payments.

 The Series A CCWH Senior Notes indenture and Series B CCWH Senior Notes indenture restrict our ability to incur additional indebtedness but permit us to incur additional indebtedness based on an incurrence test.
 In order to incur (i) additional indebtedness under this test, our debt to adjusted EBITDA ratios (as defined by the indentures) must be lower than 7.0:1 and 5.0:1 for total debt and senior debt, respectively, and (ii) additional indebtedness that is subordinated to the CCWH Senior Notes under this test, our debt to adjusted EBITDA ratios (as defined by the indentures) must be lower than 7.0:1 for total debt.
 The indentures contain certain other exceptions that allow us to incur additional indebtedness.
-The Series B CCWH Senior Notes indenture also permits us to pay dividends from the proceeds of indebtedness or the proceeds from asset sales if our debt to adjusted EBITDA ratios (as defined by the indentures) are lower than 7.0:1 and 5.0:1 for total debt and senior debt, respectively.
+The Series B CCWH Senior Notes indenture also permits us to pay dividends from the proceeds of indebtedness or the excess proceeds from asset sales after making an asset sale offer if our debt to adjusted EBITDA ratios (as defined by the indentures) are lower than 7.0:1 and 5.0:1 for total debt and senior debt, respectively.
 The Series A CCWH Senior Notes indenture does not limit our ability to pay dividends.
-Because our consolidated leverage ratio exceeded the limit in the incurrence tests described above, we are not currently permitted to incur additional indebtedness using the incurrence test in the Series A CCWH Senior Notes indenture and the Series B CCWH Senior Notes indenture, and we are not currently permitted to pay dividends from the proceeds of indebtedness or the excess proceeds from asset sales under the Series B CCWH Senior Notes indenture.
+Because our consolidated leverage ratio exceeded the limit in the incurrence tests described above, we are not currently permitted to incur additional indebtedness using the incurrence test in the Series A CCWH Senior Notes indenture, and we are not currently permitted to pay dividends from the proceeds of indebtedness or the excess proceeds from asset sales under the Series B CCWH Senior Notes indenture.
 There are other exceptions in these indentures that allow us to incur additional indebtedness and pay dividends.
 The exceptions in the Series B CCWH Senior Notes indenture that allow us to pay dividends include (i) \$525.0 million of dividends made pursuant to general restricted payment baskets and (ii) dividends made using proceeds received upon a demand by us of amounts outstanding under the revolving promissory note issued by iHeartCommunications to us.
+We have used substantially all of the \$525.0 million general restricted payments basket capacity in the Series B CCWH Senior Notes indenture.
+The Series A CCWH Senior Notes indenture does not limit our ability to pay dividends.